akorn/zfsbackup/README.md

 ## Reference Manual

-See `HOWTO.md` for quick start instructions; the information presented below is intended as a reference.
+See `HOWTO.md` for quick start instructions; the information presented below is intended more as a reference.

 The `zfsbackup` system consists of the following macroscopic components: